Andin: Armenian Journey Chronicles: Release

-The film debuted at the Golden Apricot film festival in Yerevan in July 2014 where it received the award of the Union of Cinematographers of Armenia for Best Documentary Film.
+The film debuted at the Golden Apricot film festival in Yerevan in July 2014, where it received the award of the Union of Cinematographers of Armenia for Best Documentary Film.

-On 9 September 2014 the film was separately shown in Yerevan at a public screening attended by Galust Sahakyan, Chairman of the National Assembly of Armenia, and representatives of Chinese Embassy in Armenia.
+On 9 September 2014, the film was separately shown in Yerevan at a public screening attended by Galust Sahakyan, Chairman of the National Assembly of Armenia, and representatives of the Chinese Embassy in Armenia.